anamvakil/Worldwide-Fundraising--In-Progress/README.md

 # Worldwide-Fundraising-WIP

+## Problem Statement
+The dashboard is too cluttered, making it hard to read and use effectively.
+As a result, account owners have missed key donor opportunities—potentially costing millions in fundraising.
+We need to improve readability and engagement to help users quickly spot important insights.

+## Learning Objectives
+- Enhance dashboard readability and user engagement through improved design techniques.
+- Utilize conditional formatting to emphasize key values in widgets.
+- Organize dashboard content into separate, animated pages for better navigation.
+- Implement dynamic interactions to set a reference line based on a calculated average.

-## Make It About Performance using Conditional Formatting
+## Boost Dashboard Performance with Smart Conditional Formatting

 ![image](https://github.com/user-attachments/assets/1d86c85f-8f85-4d9a-a73a-8a2101fe200f)

 Now the ABC Seed director can easily see which account owners to congratulate and which to offer assistance

-## Let’s Call Out Large Donations
+## Highlight Large Donations with Conditional Formatting
 Time to bring extra attention to large donation opportunities.

 ![image](https://github.com/user-attachments/assets/8327e7e7-c6d7-4310-b270-28f751b44de2)

 ### Engage Users with Animated Pages

-How many times have you seen a dense dashboard with so much information that you didn’t know where to focus your attention?
-Or one that had information that was irrelevant to you?
-In Analytics, you can break up dashboards into multiple pages, each with a specific focus and audience.
+Ever seen a cluttered dashboard and didn’t know where to look?
+Or found data that didn’t matter to you?
+In this project, I’ve organized the dashboard into multiple pages, each with a clear focus for the right audience.
+This makes it easier to read, navigate, and use.

-## Create the Donations Page

-First, let’s help the team focus on donations with a Donations page.
-So that we don’t lose any existing work, let’s make the current page our primary page.
-To create the Donations page, we clone the primary page and remove any widgets that we don’t need.
-You can save a lot of time by cloning pages instead of creating pages and their widgets from scratch.
+To help the team focus on donations, we’ll create a dedicated Donations page.
+To preserve any existing work, we'll keep the current page as our primary page.
+Then, to create the Donations page, we'll clone the primary page and remove any widgets that aren’t needed.
+Cloning pages save a lot of time compared to building pages and widgets from scratch.

 ![image](https://github.com/user-attachments/assets/c498daf2-fcb5-4c5a-8d5c-eeb1a083921d)